nyathea/legacypatcher/README.md

 ## Known Issues

 - On 8.58 (and likely other versions), logging in will crash the app or fail to authenticate.
 A workaround is to log in using 7.29.1 first, then upgrade to your preferred version.
-- Videos dont play at all atleast for me
 - Explore page and Search page doesnt work
 - You may not be able to like tweets on some versions because of it using deprecated endpoints.
 - There may be random crashes in some places. please send crash logs.